 Jay Sayta's post on Panchayat's as a mode of Alternative Dispute Resolution has received appreciation from several of our readers.
 In this post, he discusses the emergence of Islamic arbitration in the West and certain concerns surrounding it.

-attractive, though in different senses.
+Both Islamic extremists and Islamophobes find this slogan attractive, though in different senses. |

 Muslim population has grown exponentially in the West.
 Most of the Muslims in the West are immigrants from Asia and Africa, migrating to the European countries after the era of decolonisation.
 Currently, there are around 16 million Muslims in the European Union, accounting for around 3% of the total population.
 The members of this sizeable Muslim population have attempted to use Sharia Law to solve various legal problems.
 This has led to the emergence of the concept of ‘Islamic Arbitration’- for Muslims having a dispute to legally solve their dispute using the principles of Sharia Law.
 The United Kingdom allows such ‘Islamic Arbitration’ centres to function legally within the framework of the Arbitration Act, 1996.